jacopomanigrasso/RNA_2D_stats/README.md

 ## Overview

 RNA_2D_stats is a Python-based analysis pipeline designed to identify, classify, and analyze RNA secondary structure elements from sequence and dot-bracket notation data.
 The toolkit provides statistical analysis and visualization of structural motifs including stems, stem-loops, bulges, and interior loops, with analysis modules for proximity relationships and conservation patterns.
+Core functionality incorporates adapted functions from the IPyRSSA library.

 ## Features